Emily is Away Too

 - 38 % positive mentions

-The graphics of "Emily is Away Too" are widely praised for their nostalgic pixel art style, effectively capturing the early 2000s internet aesthetic and evoking memories of instant messaging.
-While some reviewers noted that the visuals may not appeal to everyone, many appreciated the attention to detail and the authentic representation of the era, enhancing the overall immersive experience.
-Overall, the game's graphics are considered a significant strength, contributing to its charm and emotional engagement.
+The graphics of "Emily is Away Too" are praised for their nostalgic pixel art style, effectively capturing the early 2000s internet aesthetic and evoking memories of instant messaging.
+While some reviewers noted the visuals as simple or retro, many appreciated the attention to detail and the immersive experience it provides, enhancing the overall storytelling.
+Overall, the game's graphics are seen as a significant strength, contributing to its charm and authenticity.

 “The authenticity of the early internet aesthetic is spot-on, and small details like song references or browsing a character's profile help make the world feel lived in.”